Illustration of Frozen Chocolate Mousse Semifreddo Recipe for Summer Entertaining

 • Unsweetened cocoa powder, berries, shaved chocolate, or flaky salt for serving

-Choose a bittersweet chocolate in the 60 to 70 percent range.
+A note on the chocolate: choose a bittersweet chocolate in the 60 to 70 percent range.
 It should taste bold but not austere.
 If you prefer a softer profile, use a mix of bittersweet and semisweet chocolate.
 The cocoa powder deepens the flavor and keeps the dessert from tasting flat.
+Good chocolate makes a noticeable difference here, so use the best you can reasonably find.

 How to Make Frozen Chocolate Mousse Semifreddo